Judge Blocks Trump Birth Control Policy In 13 States And D.C.

 The Affordable Care Act requires most companies to offer employees health insurance that covers FDA-approved birth control at no cost.
 But Trump has long promised employers that he would "vigorously" protect their rights to religious freedom.
 So the Trump administration developed rules to make it easier for more employers to opt out of the ACA requirement.

-The challengers "have raised serious questions going to the merits, on their claim that the Religious Exemption and the Moral Exemption are inconsistent with the Women's Health Amendment," wrote Judge Haywood Gilliam, Jr., who was nominated by President Barack Obama in 2014.
+The challengers "have raised serious questions going to the merits, on their claim that the Religious Exemption and the Moral Exemption are inconsistent with the Women's Health Amendment," wrote Judge Haywood Gilliam Jr., who was nominated by President Barack Obama in 2014 to serve on the U.S. District Court for the Northern District of California.
 The states had argued that the new policy "cannot be reconciled with the text and purpose of the ACA — which seeks to promote access to women's healthcare, not limit it."

 The Women's Health Amendment is the provision of the ACA that requires employer-provided health insurance to include coverage for free or low-cost birth control.
 Gilliam said that if he didn't block Trump's new policy, tens of thousands of women could lose that coverage.